brightspot/react-examples/graphql-schema-versioning/README.md

 1. Update the schema to be backwards compatible based on what you have learned.

-2. Update the front-end application's to conform to the new changes and display the new fields.
+2. Update the front-end application to conform to the new changes and display the new fields.

 ## Troubleshooting